stephmsherman/DTI/README.md

 5. QA check, Run: python combined_slicedir.py to create a combined image of the FA maps for all participants to check the quality

 6. Secure copy all_data_<date>.csv from the brain510 to get covariate data for analyses.
-Outside of pleiades on a computer connected to the brain50 run: scp /Volumes/LabShareFolder/SleepLDF/Combine_all_data/all_data_<date>.csv <bcusername>@pleiades.bc.edu:/home3/kensinel/fMRI_DATA/SleepLDF/combined_data/ (i.e. /Volumes/LabShareFolder/SleepLDF/Combine_all_data/all_data_2017-02-10.csv shermasg@pleiades.bc.edu:/home3/kensinel/fMRI_DATA/SleepLDF/combined_data/)
+Outside of pleiades on a computer connected to the brain50 run: scp path/all_data_<date>.csv <bcusername>@pleiades.bc.edu:path/combined_data/

 7. Run: python prep_covariate_design_matrix.py.
 This script will prompt you to enter the name of the covariate you are interested in analyzing.
 Type the covariate name exactly how it appears as a column name in the all_data_<date>.csv file (i.e. meq_score).
 This covariate can only be a numeric column.
 The script will format the covariate data to the design_<covariate>.mat file and create a new tbss_<covariate> folder with only subject FA files that have a measurement for the covariate in the FA folder.
 This script also creates a stats folder that include the design matrix and contrast files.